MatildaMared/meetup/README.md

 16. As the creator of a Meetup I am not allowed to edit an ongoing or passed meeting, since it has already taken place.
 17. As the creator of a Meetup I want to able to edit my own Meetup in case I need to do some updates.
 18. As the creator of a Meetup I want to be able to see my created Meetups so that I can keep track of which Meetups I am arranging.

-## To run the app

-1. Get the correct information and install the .env file (if you get permission from us)
-2. Type `npm run dev` in the root folder
-3. Type `npm run start` in the client folder
-4. For tests: `npm run test` in both root and client folder

 ## API routes